DO-2K23-26/kafkamion/README.md

 ## Topic result

-The result of the merge will be a json flat topic of our three producer topics.
+The result of the merge, called `report`, will be a json flat topic of our three producers topics.
+The topic is called `report_topic`

 ```json
 {